top of page

 Tessa is a biologist who has served as a public officer with the Government of the Virgin Islands for over two decades, with experience in Virgin Islands® wildlife and ecosystems conservation, fisheries and agriculture.

 She fondly remembers the garden her grandmother Cheddena (Nibbs) Smith kept in Bovoni, St Thomas, and Mabel (Brathwaite) Harrigan's garden in Harrigan's Estate, Tortola.
 Tessa especially loves the native and endemic plants and trees of the Virgin Islands.
-Her favourite is Cignum vitae, which her grandfather Haldane Davies cultivated around his home in Parham Town, Tortola.
+Her favourite is Lignum vitae, which her grandfather Haldane Davies cultivated around his home in Parham Town, Tortola.
 She advocates for using native and endemic trees in landscaping, as her grandfather did.
 Tessa also enjoys sailing and birdwatching.

 She farms leafy greens and vegetables on Tigerlili Farms, a small family farm she shares with her siblings.